-Reference and Master data is the collection of generally non-transactional data that gives context to transactions and provides connection points between and among related data in different formats.
+Reference and master data are data that provide a consistent, reliable record for all critical business data across the organisation.
+Master data can be defined as the "golden record" of critical information that the organisation relies on (e.g. customers, employees, locations, and products).
+Reference data is a type of master data that is more likely to change and that it less critical to the business.
 Agencies need to define and manage how master and reference data will be created, integrated, maintained, and used throughout the organisation.
 The challenges of this are determining the most accurate data values from among potentially conflicting data values and attempting to make that data available wherever needed.

 Definition and management of data assets used across an agency is necessary to meet strategic objectives, reduce risks associated with data redundancy, and reduce the cost of data integration.
-The management of master and reference data allows agencies to correct data inconsistencies across business units and applications and apply uniform business rules to enable sharing of data assets across agencies and government functions.
+The management of master and reference data allows agencies to correct data inconsistencies across business units and systems and apply uniform business rules to enable sharing of data assets across agencies and government more broadly.

-- Shared: Masterdata and Reference Data is managed so that it is interoperable across business units and agencies. - Standardised: Master and reference data should be modeled according to agreed state, national and international standards so the data is represented appropriately. - Single view: Masterdata is recorded and maintained on an accessible and, where possible, centralised repository creating a single view of the data. - Controlled: changes to Reference and Masterdata are agreed and authorised with due consideration of impacts to other data management functions and business processes.
+- Interoperable: Master data and reference data is managed so that it is interoperable across business units and government agencies. - Standardised: Master and reference data should be modeled according to agreed state, national and international standards so the data is represented appropriately. - Single view: Master data is recorded and maintained on an accessible and, where possible, centralised repository to create a single view of the data. - Controlled: changes to reference and master data are agreed and authorised with consideration of impacts to other business processes.